jdsaraza/SpringBootForKafka/README.md

 - And service project for sending messages SpringBootProviderApplication

 This version explicitly notes that `other.txt` contains the Kafka and Zookeeper terminal commands.
 Let me know if you need any additional refinements! 🚀
+Remember initialize in the terminal zookeeper server, and kafka server.